QnnOkabayashi/Quantum/README.md

 ## Matrix fields

-Every matrix instance provides the following read-only fields:
+Every Matrix object provides the following read-only fields:

 - `rows`: The number of rows in the matrix
 - `cols`: The number of columns in the matrix